technandani/technandani/README.md

 - 🌱 I’m currently learning **Next js & Typescript**

-- 👨‍💻 All of my projects are available at [Portfolio](https://portfolio-alpha-ruddy-68.vercel.app/)
+- 👨‍💻 All of my projects are available at [Portfolio](https://technandani.vercel.app)

 - 📫 How to reach me **snandani.tech@gmail.com**

-- 📄 Know about my experiences: [Resume Link](https://drive.google.com/file/d/1CpKD7RtGuoNzlETPcY666a_7KVcNZh3P/view?usp=sharing)

 #
 <h3 align="left">Connect with me:</h3>